pythonhealthdatascience/.github/profile/README.md

 ## Generating DES models using LLMS

+We investigated the ability to replicate Discrete-Event Simulation models reported in the literature using iterative prompting of Perplexity.AI's foundational model.
+[Unlocking the Potential of Past Research: Using Generative AI to Reconstruct Healthcare Simulation Models](https://arxiv.org/abs/2503.21646)

 | Repositories | Description |
 | --- | --- |
 | [llm_simpy](https://github.com/pythonhealthdatascience/llm_simpy) | Code for exploring the ability of LLMs to generate SimPy models and streamlit interfaces. |